 The PC-BEEP input allows a system beep to be sent directly from a computer through the amplifier to the speakers with few external components.
-The input is normally activated automatically.
+The input is activated automatically.
 When the PC-BEEP input is active, both of the LINEIN and HPIN inputs are deselected and both the left and right channels are driven in BTL mode with the signal from PC-BEEP.
 The gain from the PC-BEEP input to the speakers is fixed at 0.3 V/V and is independent of the volume setting.
 When the PC-BEEP input is deselected, the amplifier will return to the previous operating mode and volume setting.
 Furthermore, if the amplifier is in shutdown mode, activating PC-BEEP will take the device out of shutdown and output the PC-BEEP signal, then return the amplifier to shutdown mode.

+When PCB ENABLE is held low, the amplifier will automatically switch to PC-BEEP mode after detecting a valid signal at the PC-BEEP input.
 The preferred input signal is a square wave or pulse train with an amplitude of 1 $V{pp}$ or greater.
 To be accurately detected, the signal must have a minimum of 1- $V{pp}$ amplitude, rise and fall times of less than 0.1 $\mu$ s and a minimum of eight rising edges.
 When the signal is no longer detected, the amplifier will return to its previous operating mode and volume setting.